ABDOU-AHARCHA/ABDOU-AHARCHA/README.md

 ## 👨‍💻 &nbsp;About Me

-I'm a **Flutter / Mobile Developer** who is genuinely passionate about mobile development — not just on paper, but in practice.
-I love everything related to IT, and I'm a tech-savvy person who enjoys exploring the full landscape of technology, including the web and beyond.
-I'm driven by **creativity and innovation**, and I believe great apps are built with both technical precision and a sharp eye for user experience.
+I'm a **Flutter/Mobile Developer** genuinely passionate about mobile development.
+I enjoy everything related to IT and consider myself a tech-savvy person who loves exploring the full landscape of technologies.
+I'm driven by **creativity and innovation**.

-> *"I don't just write code — I build experiences people actually use."*

 ---